 I started my first “adult job” doing phone sales for a major tech company.
 As fun and exciting as the office was, I got home at the end of my first day and cried in the shower.
 I felt guilty to have such a great opportunity to grow my career while also feeling unhappily chained to my desk at the office.
 I couldn’t comprehend how I supposed to get up before seven a.m. to get to work, throw myself into my job for nine hours, then head home with enough only time and energy to eat and get into bed.

 It hit me that I had to do this roughly five days and forty hours a week, 50 weeks of the year for the next 40-50 years of my life.
 (This was also before I learned how taboo it was to leave the office at five p.m.)
 With barely enough energy to get home each day, I found myself sleeping through weekends just to function by Monday.
 Was this the reality of Adulting?

 I had more questions.

 With all my hours spent Adulting, I struggled to understand when was I supposed to see my friends, paint, shop, write, eat at restaurants and go to the gym?
-Americans working full time clock an average 47 hours per week working, while the rest of the time is spent eating, sleeping, being stressed and paying for things.
+Americans working full-time clock an average of 47 hours per week working, while the rest of the time is spent eating, sleeping, being stressed and paying for things.